Skip to main content

 Is this translation really any different from the others?

-What makes Rieu’s translation distinctive isn’t just the text—it’s the style.
+What makes Rieu’s translation distinctive is the style.
 Homer’s original Greek has a rhythm, a musical quality, which could easily become lost in a literal English translation.
-Yet, Rieu skillfully balances poetic beauty with the accessibility of prose.
+Yet, Rieu balances poetic beauty with the accessibility of prose.
 He does so with reverence for the original yet without sacrificing clarity.
 This is why, for many, Rieu’s translation remains a go-to version.
-It’s a translation that respects its readers, both familiar with Greek classics and new to them, making it possible for anyone to appreciate Homer’s narrative ingenuity.
+It is a translation that respects its readers, both familiar with Greek classics and new to them, making it possible for anyone to appreciate Homer’s narrative ingenuity.

 Must Read: Eat, Pray, Love: A Journey into the Soul (and Stomach) of a Woman on a quest